Frodo-Web/frodo-tips/devops/elastic-kibana.md

     "cluster.routing.allocation.exclude._name": "elastic-node-1,elastic-node-2"
   }
 }

+// Adjust index refresh interval on all indeces to reduce disk util, but it will be delayed Search Visibility PUT /_all/_settings
+{
+  "index": {
+    "refresh_interval": "10s"
+  }
+}
 ```
 ### Can't store an async search response larger than [10485760] bytes.
 This limit can be set by changing the [search.max_async_search_response_size] setting.
 You can increase that limitation, but it will put more memory usage on Elastic JVM.